jean-pierreBoth/HnswAnn.jl/docs/src/INTRO.md

 * compilation of rust library.
     By default the rust crate builds a static library.
 The ***Building*** paragraph in the README.md file describes how build the dynamic libray needed for use with Julia.

+* Then push the path to this library in Base.DL_LOAD_PATH (see this package function setRustlibPath(path::String)